isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Doing so takes away an `#include`r's ability to effectively disambiguate and to use alternatives.
-It also makes `#include`d headers order-dependent as they may have different meaning when included in different orders.
+It also makes `#include`d headers order-dependent as they might have different meaning when included in different orders.

 ##### Example